eldargab/node-fake-fs/README.md

 `writeFile`, `appendFile` do not support `options` argument.
 Their signature is `(filename, data, [encoding], [callback])`.

-Methods of new fs object are not binded to the instance.
+Methods of new fs object are not bound to the instance.
 That means

 ```javascript